Arcade47/TheGrandFilter/POC/README.txt

 --> repeating time space every 6 seconds

+how many dimension switches?
+	- if just swapped time with 1st or 2nd space dimension: still all 6 possibilities, but fewer items
+	- labelling possibilites:
+		"yxt", "ytx", "xyt", ...

 conceptual problems:

 A) terrain stays equal in one configuration, but not the others